Skip to Content

 Yes, SCHI is passively managed.
 A passively managed fund typically tries to track or follow a market index.
 In an actively managed fund, the fund manager makes decisions about how funds are invested.

-ETFs similar to SCHI include IGSB, VCSH, and HYG.
+ETFs similar to SCHI include IGSB, SPIB, and VCLT.

-ETFs correlated to SCHI include VCIT, IGIB, and BSCV.
+ETFs correlated to SCHI include VCIT, IGIB, and BSCU.

-ETFs that are inversely correlated to SCHI include PST, TBF, and TTT.
+ETFs that are inversely correlated to SCHI include TBX, PST, and TTT.

 Disclaimers